SarahErsali/Readmission-Predictive-Models-For-Diabetes/README.md

 ## 📊 Introduction

-The dataset spans a decade (1999–2008) of clinical care across 130 U.S. hospitals and integrated delivery networks.
+The dataset spans a decade (1999–2008) of clinical care across 130 U.S. hospitals and integrated delivery networks (obtained from Machine Learning Repository website).
 Each record reflects a patient diagnosed with diabetes, including details about their hospital stay (up to 14 days), lab tests, and medications.

 Inadequate diabetes management not only escalates hospital operational costs due to frequent readmissions but also worsens patient outcomes by increasing the risk of diabetes-related complications, morbidity, and mortality.